Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 26 Agustus 2025 01.39.20 UTC
+- WIB: Selasa, 26 Agustus 2025 02.22.21 UTC
-- WITA: Selasa, 26 Agustus 2025 02.39.20 UTC
+- WITA: Selasa, 26 Agustus 2025 03.22.21 UTC
-- WIT: Selasa, 26 Agustus 2025 03.39.20 UTC
+- WIT: Selasa, 26 Agustus 2025 04.22.21 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: nature
+Kategori: attitude